Bolsonaro presidential decree grants sweeping powers over NGOs in Brazil

 Brazil’s military has long considered that the rich resources of the vast, sparsely-populated Amazon should be protected from any foreign interest.

-Environmental and rights groups were already upset by the decision to give the agriculture ministry power over indigenous land rights decisions, and the latest move risks causing further tension with such groups.
+Environmental and rights groups were already upset by the new government’s decision to give the agriculture ministry power over indigenous land rights decisions, and the latest move risks causing further tension with such groups.

-A longtime member of Congress, Bolsonaro said at his inauguration on Tuesday that he had freed the country from “socialism and political correctness.”
+A longtime member of Congress, Bolsonaro said at his inauguration on Tuesday that his election had freed the country from “socialism and political correctness.”

-Reporting by Gabriel Stargardter, Editing by Rosalba O'Brien
+Reporting by Gabriel Stargardter, additional reporting by Brad Brooks, editing by Rosalba O'Brien